-Sexual assault is defined as a sexual contact or behavior that occurs against the will of the person.
-It is a form of a sexual violence that includes rape (a non-consensual vaginal, anal, oral penetration, done by force or threat of bodily harm), forced kissing, groping, child sexual abuse, or drug-facilitated sex.
+Sexual assault is defined as sexual contact or behavior that occurs against the will of the person.
+It is a form of sexual violence that includes rape (a non-consensual vaginal, anal, or oral penetration, done by force or threat of bodily harm), forced kissing, groping, child sexual abuse, or drug-facilitated sex.

-Nursing Care Plans
+Nursing Care Plans and Management

 The nursing care plan for clients experiencing sexual assault should include assisting the victim to seek medical attention, encouraging verbalization of the assault, informing the significant others in the victim’s life, providing safety, providing support at certain times of stress, especially during police investigations or court proceedings, and planning for follow-up contact with a crisis counselor.

 The following are the nursing priorities for patients with sexual assault:

 - Physical well-being and safety.
 Ensuring the immediate safety and physical well-being of patients who have experienced sexual assault, including providing medical care and addressing injuries.

 - Emotional support and trauma-informed care.
 Offering compassionate and trauma-informed emotional support to survivors of sexual assault, creating a safe environment for disclosure and promoting healing and recovery.